explodinggradients/ragas/docs/howtos/customizations/metrics/_modifying-prompts-metrics.md

 ### Modifying instruction in default prompt
-It is highly likely that one might to modify the prompt to suit ones needs.
+It is highly likely that one might want to modify the prompt to suit ones needs.
 Ragas provides `set_prompts` methods to allow you to do so.
 Let's change the one of the prompts used in `FactualCorrectness` metrics

 ```python